When do you need team development?

 - what could be the next meaningful steps in the team development process?

-The key messages of this model are:
+The core statements of this model are:

 |Phase||Merkmale||Aufgabe der Führungskraft|